mageplaza/magento-2-membership-graphql/README.md

-# Membership GraphQL
+# Magento 2 Membership GraphQL (Support PWA)
-Mageplaza Membership Extension supports getting and pushing data on the website with GraphQl.
+Mageplaza Magento 2 Membership GraphQL (PWA) supports getting and pushing data on the website with GraphQL.

 ## How to install
 Run the following command in Magento 2 root folder: